tadasmajeris/CV/README.md

 ## Tadas Majeris

 Love programming and love teaching programming.
+Passionate about delivering a beautiful product with a great user experience.
-Very grateful to Makers Academy for the practical coding experience - very happy with the projects we have created.
-I would love to continue to grow in a quality web company.
+Very grateful to Makers Academy for the practical coding experience - extremely pleased with the projects we have created.
+Now would love to join a quality web company and continue to grow..

 ## Skills